smohan67/Face-Mask-Detector/README.md

 # Face-Mask-Detector
-Face mask detector that uses open cv and tensorflow and a servo motr with an arduino.
+Face mask detector that uses open cv and tensorflow and a servo motor with an arduino.

 Got it from this course